Kitaes-software/bonk-deobfuscator/readme.md

 - Decipher the cipher used to obfuscate [bonk.io](https://bonk.io)'s code (your browser has to do it every time something happens)
 - Remove unused variables (there are lots of them!)
 - Replace variable names with human readable ones as specified in variableNames.ini
-- It could even replace bad code with readable code in the future!
+- It even replaces some bad code with readable code!
 ## Deobfuscated code comparison
 Obfuscated code:
 ```js